Azure/azure-sdk/releases/2020-01/dotnet.md

 ## Changelog

 Detailed changelogs are linked from the [Quick Links](#quick-links) below.
 Here are some of the highlights:

+### Storage

+- Added Exists API to BlobBaseClient and BlobContainerClient
+- Fixed SAS related bugs
+- Fixed progress reporting for parallel uploads
+- Fixed issue where certain query parameters were not being logged for DataLake.

 ### Key Vault